 Naomi Paul is a writer and performer of theatre, comedy, songs and spoken word.
 She has performed original solo shows at the Edinburgh Fringe since 2012 and in March 2013, headlined 'Change', a festival of new writing for Pulse Ensemble Theatre in New York.
 She performs with Flashlight Tellers and is a member of Big Script.

 Naomi has an MA in Creative Writing and an interest in ways of using (auto) biographical material.
-She is currently artistic associate on an Arts Council England funded project in the West Midlands: Long Journey Home: True-Life Migrant Tales. www.naomipaulperformer.com
+She was artistic associate on an Arts Council England funded project in the West Midlands: Long Journey Home: True-Life Migrant Tales. www.naomipaulperformer.com

 Weekly for 6 weeks, Tuesday evenings from 21 February 2017 to 28 March inclusive, 6pm-8pm.